Projects

 Q: How many lists should a project have?

 A: This depends on your workflow and project complexity.
-Examples from Mosaic show projects ranging from 5 lists (“Mosaic Features”) to 51 lists (“Mosaic Phase 3”).
+Examples from Mosic show projects ranging from 5 lists (“Mosic Features”) to 51 lists (“Mosic Phase 3”).
 Aim for 5-15 lists per project for optimal management - too many lists become unwieldy, too few mix unrelated work.

 Q: Can I see all tasks across multiple projects?